 The Complete Guide to Driver-Assistance Technologies

-Advanced driver-assistance systems use various sensors to monitor a vehicle’s surroundings and make driving tasks easier and safer.
-While some people (and at least one automaker) refer to these systems as self-driving technology, they are incapable of assuming full control of the vehicle.
-Even the most sophisticated driver-assist technology relies on a human in the driver’s seat to pay attention to the surroundings and take over in the event the system fails to perform.
+Advanced driver-assistance systems (ADAS) use various sensors to monitor a vehicle's surroundings and make driving tasks easier and safer.
+While some people (and at least one automaker) refer to these systems as self-driving technology, not one is capable of assuming full control of the vehicle.
+Even the most sophisticated driver-assistance tech relies on a human in the driver's seat to pay attention to the surroundings and take over in the event a system fails to perform.

-Automakers often lump this tech into branded packages, such as Tesla Autopilot and Full Self-Driving Capability, Honda Sensing, Ford Co-Pilot360, Kia Drive Wise, Jaguar InControl, Mercedes-Benz Intelligent Drive, and Volvo Drive Pilot.
-Basically, if your car’s tech suite plays with words about logic or has some form of “sense,” “cruise,” or “pilot” in its name, you can assume it contains at least a couple of the features mentioned below.
+Automakers often lump these driver aids into branded packages, such as Tesla Autopilot and Full Self-Driving Capability, Honda Sensing, Ford Co-Pilot360, Kia Drive Wise, Jaguar InControl, Mercedes-Benz Intelligent Drive, and Volvo Drive Pilot.
+Basically, if your car's tech suite plays with words about logic or has some form of sense, cruise, or pilot in its name, it may contain at least a few ADAS features.

 Whether you're shopping for a new car or wanting to take advantage of your current car’s features, make sure you understand the capabilities and limitations of each system before you use it.
 This glossary gives you an overview of what modern vehicles offer.
 You can find more specific information in a vehicle’s owner’s manual.

-Active highway guidance: This directs the vehicle through traffic from on-ramp to off-ramp according to a preset route, negotiating interchanges and switching lanes as necessary.
-Currently, only Tesla’s Navigate on Autopilot can perform all these tasks, but the software remains in beta, which means development is unfinished and drivers should remain especially vigilant when using it.
+Active highway guidance: Vehicles with this feature can ostensibly move through traffic from on-ramp to off-ramp according to a preset route, negotiating interchanges and switching lanes as necessary.
+Currently, only a handful of vehicles can perform all these tasks, including Tesla models with Navigate on Autopilot and Nissan Ariyas with ProPilot 2.0.

-Adaptive cruise control (ACC): Unlike regular cruise control, which maintains a set speed unless you take action, adaptive cruise control monitors other traffic via radar, lidar, and/or cameras, and automatically adjusts your car’s speed.
-As you approach a slower-moving vehicle, ACC decelerates your car to maintain a safe following distance.
+Adaptive cruise control: Unlike regular cruise control, which maintains a set speed unless you take action, adaptive cruise control monitors other vehicles via radar, lidar, and/or cameras and automatically adjusts your car's speed.
+As you approach a slower-moving vehicle, Adaptive cruise control decelerates your car to maintain a safe following distance.
 Should you move to an open lane, your car will accelerate to the set speed.
-You may override ACC at any time with the pedals.
+You may override adaptive cruise control at any time with the pedals.

 Safe-exit monitoring: To make egress from the vehicle safer on busy streets, rear-bumper sensors monitor approaching traffic and, should you unlatch your door as a cyclist or vehicle approaches, your car will issue a visual and/or audible warning.